5.3 Advocacy for Patients and Families

 3. Verify identity and authority before sharing details.

-4. Help the requestor narrow the scope when a broad request is unnecessary.
+4. Help narrow scope when a broad request is unnecessary.

-5. Track the request so the next staff member sees status and prior communication.
+5. Track the request so the next staff member sees status.

 6. Escalate complaints, sensitive records, disputed authority, and unusual delays.

-7. Use request trends to improve forms, portal instructions, staffing, and training.
+7. Use request trends to improve forms, portal prompts, staffing, and training.

 Test Your Knowledge